mesqueeb/react-page-transition/README.md

 npm i react-router-dom@^6.30.1
 ```

+### Demo App

+You can play with the demo app here: [mesqueeb.github.io/react-page-transition](https://mesqueeb.github.io/react-page-transition/).

 ### Code example

 The following is a minimal example of how to use `PageTransition` with `react-router` v6.